 Lorna Bauer

 In her practice, Lorna Bauer utilizes photography and sculpture to examine human’s relationships to their surroundings.
-Bauer’s projects are generally characterized as site related, leading to a final result that has responded to a specific place and context, and speaks to a material and visual investigation into ideas and experiences generated from ecologies of lived environments.
+Bauer’s projects are generally characterized as site-related, leading to a final result that has responded to a specific place and context and speaks to a material and visual investigation into ideas and experiences generated from ecologies of lived environments.
 Bauer uses exclusively analogue technology as it provides a set of limitations to achieve an economy of form.
-She also understands documentary genres to be a series of conventions that can be put toward other poetic means.
+She also understands documentary genres as a series of conventions that can be put toward other poetic means.
 The sequences of photographs are meant to make the viewer aware of his/her presence at the threshold of the depicted space, and the exhibition site.
 The sculptural object becomes a middle term in this equation, although it can sometimes depart from its syntactic relationship to the images and become autonomous.

 Biography